relaycorp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report something that doesn't behave as we intended
+about: "Report something that doesn't behave as we intended"
+title: ''
 labels: bug
+assignees: ''

 ---

 **Describe the bug**